Free Guide

 6. "Who provides and monitors anesthesia — a dedicated board-certified anesthesiologist, or rotating staff?"

-Of 50 documented cosmetic surgery deaths in South Korea from 2016 to 2024, 23 were anesthesia-related, and only 6 cases had a specialized anesthesiologist present.
+Of 50 documented cosmetic surgery deaths in South Korea from 2016 to 2024, 23 were anesthesia-related, and only 6 cases had a specialized anesthesiologist present (Korea Herald, February 2026).
 High-volume clinics sometimes use rotating anesthesia staff shared across multiple operating rooms simultaneously.

 Risk and recovery